-You add your choices by returning to the Application Overview screen and scrolling down to the Add Choices section.
+You add your choices by returning to the Application Overview screen and scrolling down to the Your Choices section.
 You have a maximum of five University course choices.
 It is possible for you to choose only one or two, but we recommend that you opt for all five as this gives you more options later on.
 Universities make offers based on predicted grades or predicted UCAS Tariff Points.
-Tariff Points are awarded for all formal qualifications at Level 3, such as A Levels, AS Levels, CTECs and the Extended Project Qualification, and also for music and dance exams.
-A full list and tariff point calculator can be found on the Your Hub area of the UCAS website and in the 'UCAS Tariff Points' section of this booklet.
-You should check offers based on UCAS Tariff Points offers carefully as they many contain extra conditions, such as grades in particular subjects or a requirement for a certain number of points to come from full A Levels rather than AS Levels, EPQ or music/dance exams.
-If you are in doubt, ask a member of the sixth form team.
+Tariff Points are awarded for all formal qualifications at Level 3, such as A Levels, AS Levels, CTECs and the Extended Project Qualification, and also for other qualifications, such as in Music, Drama and Lifeguarding.
+A list and tariff point calculator can be found on the Your Hub area of the UCAS website and in the 'UCAS Tariff Points' section of this booklet.
+You should check offers based on UCAS Tariff Points offers carefully as they many contain extra conditions, such as grades in particular subjects or a requirement for a certain number of points to come from full A Levels rather than AS Levels, EPQ or other qualifications.
+If you are in doubt, ask a member of the Sixth Form Team.